likemaq/adakar/Readme.md

 Testing:
 There are three cases that the test program runs with the code.
 If you have cloned the folder.
-Then the test file will be in folder as first_test.go To run it type: go test
+Then the test file will be in folder as wordsearch_test.go To run it type: go test